coilysiren/blog/posts/desconstructing-sanfranciscos-class-war.md

 #### TL;DR

 The article had good intentions, but needs work.
-I could probably write up a few more points but alas, life, work, thing that I'm actually being paid for to be done!
+I could probably write up a few more points but alas, life, work, things that I'm actually being paid for to be done! --- OR! or. [you could pay me for it ^_^](https://www.gittip.com/LynnMagic/)